Director, Center for Rapid Product Realization

 - B.S., University of Florida

-He is a retired Colonel, U.S. Air Force, with 25 years of active-duty service where he led research, development, acquisition and test of aircraft control systems, munitions guidance, electro-optical sensors, directed energy systems and chemical, biological, radiological, and explosives detectors.
+Dr. Patrick Gardner is a retired Lieutenant Colonel, U.S. Air Force, with 25 years of active-duty service where he led research, development, acquisition and test of aircraft control systems, sensors, and directed energy systems.

 In 2003 Dr. Gardner joined General Dynamics Corporation as Chief Scientist for Detection and Countermeasures.
 He led a team of program managers, engineers and scientists in the research, development and manufacture of chemical, biological and explosives detection systems; chemical and biological countermeasures and decontamination systems; and infrared threat detection and countermeasures systems.

 In 2007 Dr. Gardner joined Western Carolina University, Center for Rapid Product Realization, as Principal Scientist where he leads the development, productization, and commercialization of intellectual property for a diverse set of technologies and markets.
-He also holds the position of Associate Professor of Electrical Engineering in the Kimmel School, Department of Engineering & Technology.
+He assumed the position of Director in January 2012 along with the Mountaintop Distinguished Professor in the Kimmel School, Department of Engineering & Technology.